Delivery & Reporting

 Weekly Status Report Template

-A one-page client-facing status report that covers everything your client needs to know: what got done, what's next, what's blocked, and where the budget stands.
-Designed for agencies and freelancers who need to maintain trust and justify invoices without writing a novel.
+A one-page weekly client report that covers everything your client needs to know: what got done, what's next, what's blocked, and where the budget stands.
+Includes a complete copyable template, a filled example week, and retainer vs project variants—for agencies and freelancers who need to maintain trust and justify invoices without writing a novel.

 What You'll Get